ksu-is/gameonproject/README.md

 # gameonproject
-IS 3020 Project
 This repository contains code for a project for IS 3020.
-This project is entitled GameOn! and consists of several small casual games that the user will be able to play.
+This project is entitled GameOn!
+It consists of several casual games that the user can play.
 These games are Hangman, Number Guessing, Rock Paper Scissors, and Mastermind.